 Millennials are seen to employ technology and digital channels whenever it is possible.
 More than 40% of Millennials prefer to communicate through electronic channels than face-to-face meetings as reported in this article.
 This could be seen as a disadvantage by Generation X. However, it might be an important factor to skip unnecessary meetings and improve efficiency within the workplace.
 In addition to the communication part, millennial leaders are inclined to explore and experiment with new technological and digital solutions within the workplace for good.

 Employee loyalty and flexibility have different meanings for millennials at the workplace.
-Collaboration and self-orientalism being the significant traits for millennials, they are open to set more flexible arrangements within the workplace.
+Collaboration and self-orientalism are significant traits for millennials, they are open to setting more flexible arrangements within the workplace.
 This affects the business in two ways: First is the existing employees would have flexibility on how and when they want to work in a specialised environment designed for them, leading to more employee satisfaction.
 Secondly, being flexible at work is one trait that attracts new employees to the business.
 This is because most new hires are probably millennials who have the same demands, as Generation Z who values such arrangements even more than Millennials.

 Millennial leaders tend to challenge hierarchical structures:

 Being collaborative team players and leaders, millennial leaders are likely to value flat team structures where they can comfortably interact and communicate their ideas.
-They enjoy hearing ideas, solutions and recommendations from all levels of the business with no boundaries.
+They enjoy hearing ideas, solutions, and recommendations from all levels of the business with no boundaries.
 And thus making better-educated decisions are important for them.
 They value working collaboratively with all levels of business and voice their and their junior employees’ concerns with the upper levels without hesitation.
-This leads to better decision making processes and a more comfortable working environment for all.
+This leads to better decision-making processes and a more comfortable working environment for all.

 Are you ready for millennial leaders?

 While millennials gain more percentage in the total number of employees at each business, it is fair to expect the workplaces will follow the change.
 Organisations should be aware of what changes they will face and how to set up their work environment.
 Tailored for millennial leaders and workers.
-While there is evidence showing that there are many areas where they touch and effect within the business for good, it is also important to set up a workplace allowing them to perform comfortably and attract a new generation to the workplace.
+While there is evidence showing that there are many areas where they touch and affect the business for good, it is also important to set up a workplace allowing them to perform comfortably and attract a new generation to the workplace.

 Need an idea for a team session that would fit well the Millenial Leader?
 Why not try: Leadership journey?